Information for patients

 What causes CPP?

 There are many possible causes of pelvic pain.
-CPP is a combination of physical, psychological and social problems.
+CPP can be a combination of physical, psychological and social problems.

-Organs in your pelvis include your bowel (back passage), bladder, womb (uterus), ovaries and your fallopian tubes.
-Pelvic pain usually that starts from one of these organs.
+Organs in your pelvis include your bowel (part of your digestive system), bladder, womb (uterus), ovaries and your fallopian tubes.
+Pelvic pain usually starts from one of these organs.

-In some cases, the pain comes from your pelvic bones that lie next to these organs, or from nearby muscles, nerves, blood vessels or joints.
+In some cases, the pain comes from your pelvic bones that are next to these organs, or from nearby muscles, nerves, blood vessels or joints.

-- Endometriosis is a condition where the cells of the lining of the womb (endometrium) are found elsewhere in the body, usually in the pelvis.
+- Endometriosis – This is a condition where the cells of the lining of the womb (endometrium) are found elsewhere in the body, usually the pelvis.

-- Pelvic inflammatory disease, which is an infection in the fallopian tubes and/or pelvis.
+- Pelvic inflammatory disease – This is an infection in the fallopian tubes and/or pelvis.

 - Trapped or damaged nerves in the pelvic area.